FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Introduction

 Deploying LLMs on mobile devices introduces new security challenges.
-First, the LLM model itself has high value, costing millions of dollars to train~\cite{kandpal2025position, cottier2024rising}.
-Second, the LLM service handles various types of data on mobile devices, including chat history, screen content, and more.
+The LLM model itself is highly valuable, often costing millions of dollars to train~\cite{kandpal2025position, cottier2024rising}.
+The LLM service may process a wide range of sensitive data on mobile devices, including chat history, screen content, and more.
 These factors make LLM inference an attractive target for attackers.
-Given that the existing OS kernel is large and prone to bugs~\cite{linux-code, linux-cve}, attackers may even compromise the kernel to steal model weights or user data during LLM inference.
+Since the existing OS kernel is large and prone to bugs~\cite{linux-code, linux-cve}, attackers may compromise the kernel to steal model weights or user data during LLM inference.

+ARM TrustZone~\cite{alves2004trustzone} is a hardware isolation technology that protects sensitive applications from a compromised OS on mobile devices~\cite{santos2014using, guan2017trustshadow, li2014building, li2015adattester,luo2018tz}.
+It provides a Trusted Execution Environment (TEE) called the secure world.
+A strawman approach is to run LLM inference directly in the secure world.
+However, this approach degrades the performance of both the LLM inference and the normal-world applications, because of the following two challenges: